 • Demonstrated ability to supervise graduate teaching assistants and coordinate the teaching of geology laboratories.

 Only applications submitted through the Texas State University website will be accepted and considered, https://jobs.hr.txstate.edu/postings/35040.
-To be considered in the first group of candidates, complete applications must be received no later than June 15, 2021.

 1) a letter of application outlining the applicant’s teaching experience (highlighting geology courses that the applicant taught and /or is interested in teaching), career goals, and commitment to diversity that meets the required and preferred qualifications as stated above;